AhahaJade/AhahaJade.github.io/content/publication/ibr_model_03/index.md

 {{% /callout %}} -->

 <!-- Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->

+## Author Comment

+This is a milstone work for incorporating inverter-based resources into cascading failure models in power systems, which also ignite numerous research possibilities. 🦄✨**